 This distinct silhouette with its stand up ruff appears to slope from the shoulders to the croup and as our quest is always to have the dog fit the ideal silhouette, it is paramount that we achieve this through our bathing and drying process as trimming is disallowed in this breed.

-His coat colour is black with some tendency when shedding to acquire a reddish hue which though recognised, is penalised in degree to its detraction.
-Thus the outcome for our endeavours should be to minimise any reddening and always accentuate the ideal outline.
+His coat color is black with some tendency when shedding to acquire a reddish hue which though recognized, is penalized in degree to its detraction.
+Thus the outcome for our endeavors should be to minimize any reddening and always accentuate the ideal outline.

 All the shampoos are naturally derived and are direct outcome focused.
 They do much more than just cleanse and with your quest to gain the perfect silhouette without trimming, you are attempting to sculpture through other means and in this case, with the products we use.
 The shampoos are very much oriented in this direction.